 The biggest thing we have to talk about in Solo in L3's droid rights campaign.
 Because, as I said above, L3 is entirely right... and that's why this is a criticism.
 The problem is that the anti-droud racism is so deeply ingrained in Star Wars that I don't think taking it back and sending this message is a viable solution.
 You just end up with a massively self-contradicting franchise, which is the whole reason the EU had to be purged (not saying it was Disney's reason but it was my reason for supporting it).
 Also, if you're going to deliver a message like that with your movie, it needs to be the focus of the movie.
 You can't just tack on a super heavy moral about how everything in the franchise is wrong and all the goodguys we've rooted for thus far have been wrong.

 Next biggest is one of the most horrible sins of storytelling: the protagonist keeps a secret from the audience.
 I'm talking about the gambit pileup with the coaxium and Enfys Nest and everything.
-The audience is clearly led to believe that Han had lost, but he actually saw it all coming (how?) and won anyway.
+The audience is clearly led to believe that Han was out of cards - just look at his face when he finds out what Beckett did - but he actually saw it all coming (how?) and won anyway.

 I for one wasn't sure why Qi'ra couldn't come with Han in the end.
 Dryson is dead, if someone else takes over the Crimson Dawn they'll have no way of knowing she killed him, and it's clear she really does love Han.